ShubhPatel06/React-Tailwind-Calculator/README.md

-# WORK IN PROGRESS
+# Basic React JS + Tailwind CSS Calculator

-This is a React JS + Tailwind CSS Calculator
+This is a basic React JS + Tailwind CSS Calculator.